 Intel Core i7-9750H

 Your computer has 2 different types of storage: volatile memory generally referred to as “random access memory”, or RAM, and non-volatile memory, or storage.

-RAM is perhaps the most important feature for graphic design performance.
+RAM is perhaps the most important component for your graphic design performance.

-The reason for this is that RAM can be read and written very quickly.
-Storage, such as a hard drive, takes longer to read and write.
+The reason for this is that RAM can be read from and written to very quickly.
+Storage, such as a hard drive, takes a lot longer to read from and write to.